 It is important to understand that these brackets are progressive, whereby only the value between the bracket is taxed at the corresponding rate.
-For example: an income of $10,000 is taxed at (10000 - 6000)*15% = $600.
 For more information on income tax rates for individuals see the ATO website.

 The Low Income Tax Offset is a tax rebate for individuals on low incomes.
-From 1 July 2013 the full offset is $445, with a withdrawal rate of 1.5 cents per dollar of income over $37,000, such that it cuts out at $66,667.
-Note that the amount of the LITO that is deducted from regular pay is 70% of the full benefit.
-The remaining 30% is paid following lodgment of an income tax return.
+Since 1 July 2013 the full offset is $445, with a withdrawal rate of 1.5 cents per dollar of income over $37,000, such that it cuts out at $66,667.
+You will need to complete 'Withholding declaration (NAT 3093)' to withhold your tax offsets from your pay.
+Otherwise Tax Offsets are paid back as a lump sum in you tax return.

-The superannuation rate will gradually increase year-by-year until it reaches 12%.
+The superannuation rate will remain at 9.5% until 2021.
+It will then gradually increase year-by-year until it reaches 12% in 2025.
 In addition, there is also a cap on superannuation concessional contributions.
-Currently the cap is set at $25,000.
+Currently the cap is set at $30,000.
 To learn more about these caps and their thresholds see Superannuation Guarantee increases on the SuperGuide website.

 Your salary is often quoted as a 'package' where the figure includes the superannuation contribution.
 In this case the superannuation contribution must be deducted from you salary as tax is not charged on superannuation.
 For more information about superannuation and superannuation funds see Simplified Superannuation on the Australian Government website.

 Medicare is an Australian health care scheme funded by an income tax levy to provide all Australians with access to free or low cost medical care.
 From 1 July 2014 the Medicare levy increased by 0.5% from 1.5% to 2% to fund the National Disability Insurance Scheme (NDIS).
-Taxpayers earning more than $88,000 a year (for singles) or $176,000 a year (for couples and families, 2014 fiscal year) whom don't have private hospital cover, also have to pay the Medicare Levy Surcharge (MLS).
-This is an additional 1% tax on top of the 2% Medicare levy.
+Taxpayers earning more than $90,000 a year (for singles) or $180,000 a year (for couples and families, 2015 fiscal year and beyond) whom don't have private hospital cover, also have to pay the Medicare Levy Surcharge (MLS).
+This is a 3 tier levy of 1%, 1.25% and 1.5% tax on top of the 2% Medicare levy.
 For more information see information on the Medicare levy on the infochoice website.

-HECS-HELP is a government loan for tertiary education that is repaid through the tax system.
+Higher Education Loan Program (HELP), Trade Support Loan (TSL) and Student Start-up Loans (SSL) are all government loans for tertiary education that is repaid through the tax system.
+They are all subject to the same repayment regimes as HELP.
 You must start repaying your debt when your income is above the minimum repayment threshold for compulsory repayment.
 The repayment thresholds are adjusted each year to reflect any changes in average weekly earnings.
 Compulsory repayments are made through your income tax assessments.

-The Australian fiscal year is between 1 July and 30 June of the following year, i.e. the year that it finishes in (e.g. 1 July 2013 - 30 June 2014 is the 2014 fiscal year).
+The Australian financial (or fiscal) year is between 1 July and 30 June of the following year, i.e. the year that it finishes in (e.g. 1 July 2016 - 30 June 2017 is the 2017 financial year).
 This departure from the natural calendar is in response to higher financial activity during the December-January period that would make book keeping during this festive season an additional burden.